AlizeeFR/My-programming-studies/README.md

 # My-programming-studies

 ***Disclaimer: this is just a plan of my future resumé.
 I am building/changing this as it goes along and am only at year 1.
 I'm beginning college soon.
-This repository is being used to practice merges, commitments, command-line connections and so on while organizing my academic studies.***
+This repository is being used to practice merges, commits, command-line connections and so on while organizing my academic studies.***

 Years studied to gain the below skills and construct projects: 5 to 8 years, 40 to 60 hours a week of studying